tomjaguarpaw/blog.poisson.chat/posts/2022-09-21-quantified-constraint-trick.md

 The part of that type annotation that really matters is the constraint.
 The rest of the type to the right of the arrow is redundant.
-Another way to write only the annotation uses the following identity function with a fancy type:
+Another way to write only the constraint uses the following identity function with a fancy type:

 ```haskell